Ambulatory ElectrocardiogramSkip to the navigation

 Implantable continuous recorders

-Loop recorder.
+- Loop recorder.
 A loop recorder constantly

 information about how your heart was beating when you pressed the recording

-button (presymptom recording).
+button.
+This is called presymptom recording.
 This feature is especially useful for people who

-lose consciousness when their heart problems occur and can press the button
+pass out when their heart problems occur and can press the button

 only after they wake up.

-- Electrodes will be attached to your chest in the same way as a continuous recorder.
+- Electrodes will be attached to your chest in the same way as with a continuous recorder.
 When you have symptoms, you press a button on the monitor to record your heart rhythm.
 If you pass out, you should start the recorder as soon as you wake up.
 Also, be sure a friend or family member knows how to start the recorder if you pass out.

-Event monitor.
+- Event monitor.
 This small device records your heartbeats only